-In study was done by dietary intervention Randomized controlled Trial group show that 2 year trial at which 322 moderately obese subjects with mean age 52 years, mean body index 31 kg/m, about 86% males in sex and under three types of low fat diets, restricted calorie Mediterranean restricted calorie or low carbohydrate, non restricted calorie.
+A study has been reported on dietary intervention that used a randomized controlled trial group in a 2-year trial involving 322 moderately obese subjects (63).
+Other characteristics of the subject include a mean age 52 years and a mean body index of 31 kg/m2.
+About 86% males in sex and under three types of low fat diets, restricted calorie Mediterranean restricted calorie or low carbohydrate, non-restricted calorie.
 At this study the Mediterranean diet group consumed their diet in form of dietary fiber and had the highest ration of monounsaturated to saturated fat.
-In contrast the low carbohydrate group consumed the fat, protein and cholesterol as largest amount of diet and carbohydrate as smallest amount of diet.
-The effect of this study on weight loss could be shown as the mean weight loss was 2.9 kg for the low fat group, 4.4 kg for the low Mediterranean -diet group and 4.7 for low carbohydrate group.
-Mediterranean e and low carbohydrate diets may be effective alternatives to low fat diet.
-(63).
-Another study was done to report data on body weight in a long-term, low fat diet trial for which the primary end points were breast and colorectal cancer and to examine the relationships between weight changes and changes in dietary components.
-Women in the intervention group lost weight in the first year (mean of 2.2 Kg) and maintained lower weight than control women during an average 7.5 years of follow up (difference, 1.9Kg at 1 year and 0.4Kg at 7.5 years).
-No tendency toward weight gain was observed in intervention group women overall or when stratified by age, ethnicity, or body mass index.
-Weight loss was greatest among women in either group who decreased their percentages of energy from fat. a similar but lesser trend was observed with increases in vegetable and fruit servings, and a non significant trend toward weight loss occurred with increasing intake of fiber.
-It is concluded that a low fat eating pattern dose not result in weight gain in postmenopausal women (64).
+In contrast, the low carbohydrate group consumed fat, protein and cholesterol as largest amount of diet but carbohydrate was consumed as the smallest amount of diet.
+The effect of this study on weight loss could be seen as the mean weight loss of 2.9 kg for the low fat group, 4.4 kg for the low Mediterranean-diet group and 4.7 kg for the low carbohydrate group.
+Thus, it is believed that Mediterranean and low carbohydrate diets may be effective alternatives to lower fat diet.
+Another study was done to report data on body weight in a long-term, low fat diet trial for which the primary end points were breast and colorectal cancer and also to examine the relationships between weight changes and changes in dietary components (64).
+The results showed that women in the intervention group lost weight in the first year (mean of 2.2 kg) and maintained lower weight relative to the controlled women during an average 7.5 years of follow up.
+It was evident that there was a difference of 1.9 kg per year for the test group relative to 0.4 kg for 7.5 years in the control group respectively.
+In other words, there was no tendency towards weight gain in the intervention women group overall, either when stratified by age, ethnicity or body mass index.
+Weight loss was greatest among women in either group who decreased their percentage of energy from fat.
+A similar but lesser trend was observed with increased vegetable and fruit servings.
+However, non-significant trend towards weight loss occurred with increasing intake of fiber, thus, a low fat diet pattern does not result in weight gain in postmenopausal women.